contentful/apps/examples/function-potterdb-rest-api/README.md

   const yoga = createYoga({ schema, graphiql: false });
 ```

-In the `queryHandler` function we grab the request event, we take the arguments needed to execute our query, in our example this will be the `slug` of the PotterDB character, which value is store in the entry field, and then we prepare the request and execute it with Yoga.
+In the `queryHandler` function we grab the request event, we take the arguments needed to execute our query, in our example this will be the `slug` of the PotterDB character, which value is stored in the entry field, and then we prepare the request and execute it with Yoga.

 ```js
 const queryHandler: EventHandler<'graphql.query'> = async (event, context) => {